propostus/propostus/README.md

 - 👀 I’m interested in technology, photography, the NFL.
 - 🌱 I’m currently learning Python, R and Git.
 - 💞️ I’m looking to collaborate on everything!
 Hit me up!
-- 📫 Reach me on twitter.com/propostus
+- 📫 Reach me -> twitter.com/propostus
-- ©️ Profile picture created by craiyon.com/
+- ©️ Profile picture created by craiyon.com

 <!---
 propostus/propostus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.